 Session Recording consists of five components:

 - Session Recording Agent.
-A component installed on each VDA for Server OS or Desktop OS to enable recording.
+A component installed on each VDA for multi-session OS or single-session OS to enable recording.
 It is responsible for recording session data.

 Session Recording Server.
 A server that hosts: